-Ketchum has organized the SSHRC (Social Science and Humanities Research Council of Canada) funded, Feminist and Accessible Publishing and Communications Technologies Speaker and Workshop Series (feministandaccessiblepublishingandtechnology.com) She is co-founder and editor of The Historical Cooking Project (historicalcookingproject.com), a website dedicated to food history scholarship and Food, Feminism, and Fermentation (foodfeminismfermentation.com).
+Ketchum has organized the SSHRC (Social Science and Humanities Research Council of Canada) funded, Feminist and Accessible Publishing and Communications Technologies Speaker and Workshop Series (feministandaccessiblepublishingandtechnology.com) She is the founder of The Feminist Restaurant Project (www.thefeministrestaurantproject.com).
+Ketchum is co-founder and editor of The Historical Cooking Project (historicalcookingproject.com), a website dedicated to food history scholarship and Food, Feminism, and Fermentation (foodfeminismfermentation.com).
 For a full list of her publications, go to alexketchum.ca.

 She is actively involved in feminist, food, and environmental politics.
 She was co-manager of an organic farm from 2008-2012 and has worked on organic farms in Ireland and France.
 In 2009, she founded Farm House in Middletown, Connecticut, a living community dedicated to food politics work that continues today.